ZinkDigital/boson/README.md

 Expression Terms | Output
 ---------------- | ------
-*halfKey | All elements of a Key containing the halfKey
+*halfKey | All elements of a Key containing the halfKey halfKey1*halfKey2 | All elements of a Key containing the halfKey1 and halfKey2 halfKey* | All elements of a Key containing the halfKey
 * | Everything
+key1[@key2] | All BsonObjects names Key1 that contain the Key2
+key | All elements of named Key

 #### Examples of expressions:
 Expression  | Output